-In February 2018, Starbucks and Chase launched the Starbucks Rewards™ Visa® Card.
+Starbucks and Chase offer the co-branded Starbucks Rewards™ Visa® Card.
 This credit card links directly to your Starbucks Rewards account and lets your earn stars for your purchases.

 Starbucks is still constantly emailing me offers to get this card.
 I’m sure if you’re a Starbucks Rewards member, you’ve also received these messages.
-If you are a regular visitor to Starbucks, it may seem to make perfect sense to get this card.
-You drink their coffee anyway, why not earn free drinks for your everyday spending, right?
+If you’re a regular visitor to Starbucks, it may seem to make perfect sense to get this card.
+You drink their coffee anyway; why not earn free drinks for your everyday spending, right?

-I’m a self-admitted Starbucks-a-holic.
-Every morning shift I work, I’ll stop by for an Iced Coffee with Sugar-Free Vanilla Syrup (no classic) and whole milk.
-I was quite proud when the baristas at my regular store would make my coffee for me without having to order.
-They even wished me goodbye on my last visit when I was transferred to a new work location and wouldn’t be a regular at their store anymore.
-It was an appropriate farewell, a note on my coffee and a Starbucks gift card. 🙂
+I’m an admitted Starbucks-a-holic.
+Every morning shift I work, I’ll stop by for an iced coffee with sugar-free vanilla syrup (no classic) and 2% milk.
+I was quite proud when the baristas at my store would make my coffee for me without having to order (which is now unnecessary since I pre-order with the app).
+My old Starbucks wished me goodbye on my last visit when I was transferred to a new work location and wouldn’t be a regular anymore.
+It was an appropriate farewell – a note on my coffee and a Starbucks gift card. 🙂

-The Starbucks Rewards Visa has a $49 annual fee that is NOT waived for the first year.
+The Starbucks Rewards Visa has a $49 annual fee and they are currently waiving the fee for the first year.